SparxySys/minecraft-discordemoji/README.md

-# Discord emoji minecraft mod
+# Discord emoji minecraft mod for MC 1.13.2
 This mod will replace text such as `:smile:` with the relevant Discord emoji.

+Please keep in mind this mod is currently exclusively available for minecraft 1.13.2.

 ## Installation
 Install Rift and put the mod in your mods folder.